music-encoding/guidelines/_guidelines-v3/02-header/01-headerfiledescription/04-headerpublicationdistribution.md

 {% include desc elem="pubStmt" %}

-It may contain either a single {% include link elem="unpub" %} element, indicating that the file has yet to be published, or in the case of published material, one or more elements from the {% include link att-class="model.pubStmtPart" %} class.
+It may contain either a single {% include link elem="unpub" %} element, indicating that the file has yet to be published, or in the case of published material, one or more elements from the {% include link model="pubStmtPart" %} class.
 The following elements may be used to provide details regarding the file's publication and distribution:

 {% include desc elem="address" %}
 {% include desc elem="availability" %}